Dr. Alex Shlanta, developer of the Observatory at the College.

 The Observatory compound is located east of the Cerro Coso College parking lot and south of the Solar Field.
 The compound features 4 domes, 3 sheds, solar collectors, and the dedication plaque, as well as ample cement pads for observatory equipment.

 With the 12-inch Schmidt-Casselgrain telescope, a generous gift from an anonymous donor, astrophotography can be taken, allowing students to see various galaxies and other astral bodies in stunning color and detail.
+Photos in this section are by Cerro Coso student Chris Watson.

 We appreciate all types of contributions to the observatory.
 We'd like to take a moment to thank all who have supported us through time, efforts, and donations of equipments and funds.
 If you are interested in donating equipment to the observatory, please contact John Stenger-Smith.
 If you would like to contribute financially to the ongoing support of the observatory, you can make a tax deductible donation by sending your check to:Cerro Coso Community College Foundation